libcsp/libcsp/samples/posix/simple-sfp-send-recv/README.md

-# Simple Send via USART
+# Simple Send using SFP via USART

 This is a simple sample code to send and receive a file using SFP over LOOPBACK interface.